 The vCloud API schema reference includes reference material for all queries.
+The schema reference is available at https://code.vmware.com.

 Example: Listing All Queries

 You can retrieve a summary list of all typed queries types accessible to the currently authenticated user by making a request like this one: